SwiftERM Hyper-personalisation for ecommerce email marketing

 Implications:

 • D&A leaders must show a clear link between D&A initiatives and the business outcome improvements to processes, activities and decisions tied to the organisation’s mission-critical priorities.
-Otherwise, data and analytics will be viewed as a cost center ripe for reduction when resources are constrained rather than as a strategic growth and innovation driver.
+Otherwise, data and analytics will be viewed as a cost centre ripe for reduction when resources are constrained rather than as a strategic growth and innovation driver.

 • Discovering and aligning to value streams to deliver D&A initiatives maximizes desired business outcomes while efficiently utilising scarce resources and reducing excess system waste.